laminlabs/lamin-docs/docs/glossary.md

     FAIR data is data which meets the principles of findability, accessibility, interoperability, and reusability [wikipedia](https://en.wikipedia.org/wiki/FAIR_data).

 feature
-    A feature is a measurable property used to represent an observation in a model [[Wikipedia](https://en.wikipedia.org/wiki/Feature_(machine_learning))].
+    A feature is a measurable property represented in data (e.g., scalar, vector, image, embedding) [[Wikipedia](https://en.wikipedia.org/wiki/Feature_(machine_learning))].
+    In these docs, we use "feature" independent of modeling role: a feature can serve as predictor, target, covariate, or metadata {term}`variable` depending on the analysis.
-    In practice, it often corresponds to an (input) {term}`variable` in statistics and is typically represented as a dimension (column) of a dataset.
+    A feature is hence equivalent with a dimension of a dataset.

-    LaminDB comes with a {class}`~lamindb.Feature` registry to organize dataset dimensions and equates them with statistical variables.
+    LaminDB comes with a {class}`~lamindb.Feature` registry to organize dataset dimensions.

 GUI
     Graphical user interface, for instance, a browser-based data catalog.